Lazztech/Lazztech.Lab/README.md

 k3s based infrastructure for homelab, smarthome, productivity, collaboration, education, or more. k3s was selected for its ease of deployment and repeatability of services deployed to it.

-k3OS can be used for a dedicated machine or k3d/k3s for local testing.
+k3OS can be used for a dedicated machine/VM or k3d/k3s for local testing.

 - https://k3s.io/
 - https://k3os.io/